facebookarchive/instant-articles-builder/README.md

 [![CircleCI](https://circleci.com/gh/facebook/instant-articles-builder.svg?style=shield)](https://circleci.com/gh/facebook/instant-articles-builder)

+## 🚨 Important Note

+** ⚠️ Instant Articles will not be available starting April 20, 2023**

+All related developer tools will be archived.

+---

 **Instant Articles Builder** helps you to create a template to build [Facebook Instant Articles](https://instantarticles.fb.com/) from articles on your website.

 Try it out (Windows/Mac): https://facebook.github.io/instant-articles-builder/